abdksyed/EVA4/S6/Readme.md

 Colab file:[https://colab.research.google.com/github/abksyed/EVA4/blob/master/S6/EVA4S6.ipynb](https://colab.research.google.com/github/abksyed/EVA4/blob/master/S6/EVA4S6.ipynb)

-To run the model, need to upload all the necessary packagesto the colab directory.
+To run the model, we need to upload all the necessary packagesto the colab directory.
 The packages can be found in the S6 folder of EVA4 repo.

 **OBJECTIVE:**